microsoftgraph/msgraph-sdk-powershell/src/Sites/v1.0/docs/Update-MgGroupSiteAnalytic.md

         - `[Manager <IMicrosoftGraphDirectoryObject>]`: directoryObject
         - `[MemberOf <IMicrosoftGraphDirectoryObject[]>]`: The groups and directory roles that the user is a member of.
 Read-only.
 Nullable.
 Supports $expand.
         - `[Messages <IMicrosoftGraphMessage[]>]`: The messages in a mailbox or folder.
 Read-only.
 Nullable.
         - `[MobilePhone <String>]`: The primary cellular telephone number for the user.
-Read-only for users synced from the on-premises directory.
+Read-only for users synced from on-premises directory.
 Maximum length is 64 characters.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values) and $search.
-        - `[MySite <String>]`: The URL for the user's site.
+        - `[MySite <String>]`: The URL for the user's personal site.
 Returned only on $select.
         - `[Oauth2PermissionGrants <IMicrosoftGraphOAuth2PermissionGrant[]>]`:
           - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
           - `[ClientId <String>]`: The object id (not appId) of the client service principal for the application which is authorized to act on behalf of a signed-in user when accessing an API.
 Required.
 Supports $filter (eq only).